qmacro/qmacro.github.io/_posts/2021-06-12-remote-access-to-docker-on-my-synology-nas.markdown

 _=/usr/bin/env
 ```

+We can see that there are only four directories in the `PATH`: `/usr/bin`, `/bin`, `/usr/sbin` and `/sbin`.

 On the NAS, the `docker` client executable was in `/usr/local/bin`, not in the `PATH`; this was the cause of the error above - via a simple `ssh` invocation, the `docker` command wasn't found.

-So I had to address this.
+So I had to address this, and I did via SSH's "user environment" feature.

 #### Turn on user environment support in sshd

 SSH and its implementation, on client and server, is extremely accomplished, which is code for "there's so much about SSH I don't yet know".
 One thing I learned about in this mini adventure is that the SSH daemon has support for "user environments", via the `.ssh/environment` file, which is described in the [FILES section of the sshd documentation](http://man.openbsd.org/sshd.8#FILES).

-Basically, setting the `PATH` to include `/usr/local/bin`, via the support for user environments, was exactly what I needed.
+Basically, setting the `PATH` to include `/usr/local/bin`, via this support for user environments, was exactly what I needed.
 What's more, I was not having to "hack" anything on the NAS (such as copying or symbolic-linking `docker` to another place so that it would be accessible) that I might regret later.

 First, though, I needed to turn on user environment support on the SSH daemon service on the NAS.
 For this, I uncommented `PermitUserEnvironment` in `/etc/ssh/sshd_config` and set the value to `yes`, with this result: